Data-Science-Squad/dssquad-website/content/meet-the-team/index.md

 {{< figure src="images/Python.png#align-left" >}}

 **ERIC**, serving as the **data engineer**, took on the lead role in developing the database pipeline which ensured the smooth flow and storage of data for the project.
 Connect with Eric on [LinkedIn](https://www.linkedin.com/in/ericrcaskey/).

+---

+{{< figure src="dm/headshot.jpg#align-left" >}}

+**Gayatri**, serving as the **machine learning engineer**, played a very active part in designing and implementing the machine learning models used for predictions.
+She is currently a senior at Banasthali Vidyapith, India pursuing a bachelor's degree in Computer Science Engineering.
+She has varied interests ranging from web development and android development to machine learning and data science.
+In the past, she has worked as a Full Stack Web Development Intern at Beyond Alphabets, India.
+Upon graduation, she will be joining UBS, India as a Software Engineer.
+Connect with Gayatri on [LinkedIn](https://www.linkedin.com/in/gayatridobhal/).

+---